Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 });

-You can even modify what the EVM is doing as it executes if you choose to.
+You can even modify EVM execution as it runs.

 Mock EVM contracts with JavaScript contracts